-In their natural habitats, cichlids like to relax, breed, or hide in secluded places and that’s why they become timid, stressed or aggressive if they have to dwell in a bare tank with no hideaways.
-Generally, the best option to reduce stress and aggression in a cichlid tank is to add some rock caves where the fish could retreat, claiming the place as their own territory.
+In their natural habitats, cichlids like to relax, breed, or hide in secluded places and that’s why they become timid, stressed, or aggressive if they have to dwell in a bare tank with no hideaways.
+Generally, the best rocks to reduce stress and aggression in a cichlid tank are caves where the fish could retreat, claiming the place as their own territory.

 However, the territory itself needs to be a safe zone and in which they really feel at home.
 That’s why you have to be extra careful when deciding which kind of rock is suitable as part of your aquarium environment.
 It is not an anything-goes kind of approach if you long to see your fish happy and comfortable.

-Now, limestone is often recommended for these setups, but how about sandstone and ocean rockwork?
-Furthermore, is adding live rock as rockscape okay?
+Limestone is often recommended for these setups, but how about sandstone and ocean rockwork?
+Furthermore, is adding live rock as a rockscape okay?
 Also, though beautiful at first glance, is lava rock safe for cichlids?

 At the same time, you should not overlook the fact that your aquarium should always make an aesthetic statement to its viewers.
 To achieve the best results and overall good-looking cichlid tank you’ll need to make an educated choice of rock decor while keeping the fish protected from sharp edges.

 Anyway, let’s get to the rock bottom of this matter for an in-depth analysis.